sohrabfaridi/Subsidy-Yaraneh-/README.md

 # Subsidy-Yaraneh-
 <p>
-My data is related with some properties of households in States: Hamedan, Qom, Qazvin, Alborz.
+My data is related with some properties of households in States: Hamedan, Qom, Qazvin, Alborz.<br>
 The goal is not to subsidize the households which are in 3 decile of richer households.
 So this means predicting True positive is more important.
 </p>
 <p>